-FOUNDATION CLASSES: (a great dance education begins with the classes below)
+A great dance education begins with the core classes of ballet, tap, and jazz.

-We offer the ultimate combination of ballet, hip-hop, lyrical and modern styles!
-Students will build great strength and performance ability through extensive combinations.
+Jazz: Students will build great strength and performance ability through extensive combinations.
 Throughout its history, jazz dance has developed in parallel to popular music.
 Jazz dance takes place with an existing song or movement pattern and dancers “feel and fill out” impromptu variations based on the feelings of the performer and the audience’s response to the music.
 Isolations, improvisation, a low center of gravity, and a high level of energy are all important identifying characteristics of jazz dance.
 Other elements of jazz dance are less common and are the stylizations of their respective choreographers.
 One such example is the inverted limbs and hunched-over posture of Bob Fosse.
-We offer a fun and funky fusion of Hip-Hop, Jazz, and Funk styles.
-This social or choreographed dance includes a wide range of styles notably breaking, locking, and popping.
+We offer the ultimate combination of ballet, hip-hop, lyrical and modern styles!

+Hip Hop: This social or choreographed dance includes a wide range of styles notably breaking, locking, and popping.
 Hip hop dancing provides opportunities for the dancers to express their creativeness and individuality.
 Also, we feel that age appropriate music, costuming, and choreography is extremely important.
-Dancers who are in regular Ballet/Jazz/Tap combo classes will be given preferential placement in Hip Hop classes.
+We offer a fun and funky fusion of Hip-Hop, Jazz, and Funk styles.

-Lyrical dance is a fusion of ballet, modern, and jazz dance styles and interprets the music accompaniment in an emotionally expressive way.
+Lyrical: is a fusion of ballet, modern, and jazz dance styles and interprets the music accompaniment in an emotionally expressive way.
 The goal of a lyrical dancer is to use gesture, facial expression, and controlled movements in order to execute their movements and emotions fully.
-While lyrical dance choreography uses steps from ballet, modern, and jazz, it does not have the exactness of those techniques.
-Due to its demand for intermediate to advanced technical skill and emotional focus, it is popular primarily with teenage dancers. *This class is only open to students taking a ballet class.
+While lyrical dance choreography uses steps from ballet, modern, and jazz, it does not have the exactness of those techniques. *This class is only open to students taking a ballet class.

-Skills covered in gymnastics are mainly floor tumbling.
+Gymnastics: Skills covered in gymnastics are mainly floor tumbling.
 We begin with foundation skills and once those are accomplished with good form, strength, flexibility and a strong core we move on to more advanced skills.
-Our gymnastics students participate in our recitals.